RawandKurdy/blog.rawand.dev/ckkbodsxl093uvas1cwga81r4.md

 ## Mapping Your Hashnode Blog to Your Root Domain In Google Domains Without Cloudflare

-You just signed up for your Hashnode blog and now you want to link your custom domain in Google Domains, How can you do that?
-In this article you will learn how to do that without using an external (or additional) DNS provider.
+You just signed up for your Hashnode blog and now you want to link your custom domain in Google Domains, You might ask how can I do that?
+Well, in this article you will learn how to do that without using an external (or additional) DNS provider.

 ### Basically we will be doing two things